Kansas City (film): Reception

-Kansas City received mixed reviews from critics, as it holds a 59% rating on Rotten Tomatoes based on 41 reviews.
+The film holds a 60% positive rating on Rotten Tomatoes, based on 42 reviews with an average rating of 6.0/10, earning it a "Fresh" score.
+On Metacritic, the film holds a weighted average score of 58 out of 100, based on 23 critics, indicating "mixed or average" reviews.

 Roger Ebert gave it three stars for Altman's "originality and invention", saying the story is "fairly thin" but "Altman gathered some of the best living jazz musicians, put them on a set representing the Hey Hey Club, and asked them to play period material in the style of the Kansas City jazz giants (Count Basie, Coleman Hawkins, Jay McShann, Lester Young, etc.).
 He filmed their work in a concert documentary style, and intercuts it".
-He praised the period recreation of colors and looks of the clothes, cars, and advertising and was reminded of Altman's other 1930s gangster movie, Thieves Like Us (1974).
+Ebert praised the period recreation of colors and looks of the clothes, cars, and advertising and was reminded of Altman's other 1930s gangster movie, Thieves Like Us (1974).
+The Washington Post review commended the soundtrack, describing the film as Altman's "noir hommage to gangsters, dolls, pols and all that jazz. ...
+A mosaic of machine politics, misbegotten love and simmering swing era sound", concluding: "But ditch the characters and the plot, and you'd have yourself a swell music video."

 Harry Belafonte won the New York Film Critics Award for Best Supporting Actor.

 Soundtrack

 The soundtrack was produced by Hal Willner and Steven Bernstein and featured several contemporary musicians playing the roles of jazz musicians from the 1930s.
 For example, Joshua Redman plays the role of Lester Young, Craig Handy plays Coleman Hawkins, Geri Allen plays Mary Lou Williams, and James Carter plays Ben Webster.